-- 68. The main objective of the project is to upscale the function of local RRMC in Caribbean municipalities to deliver climate risk information services, preparedness and response measures to the most vulnerable segments of population.
-The RRMC acts as a local clearing house for risk information and coordination centre for the effective use of early warning information and risk planning.
-This mechanism aims at strengthening local governments and communities to better prepare and respond to climate-induced disasters through multi-hazard, multi-sector and integrated approaches to address climate and disaster risk.
-In doing so, the project will strengthen the decision making and planning capacities of national, provincial and municipal authorities and agencies, improve the quality of climate and disaster information, and strengthen coordination and analysis mechanisms. - 69.
-In the three target countries, the project will address climate change and disaster risks related to water resources management: in Cuba and Jamaica, the project will focus on a) sustainable water management to address drought related water shortages; and b) coastal erosion related to sea-level rise; in Jamaica and Dominican Republic, the project will address the risks related to river flooding and its effects on environment and livelihoods. - 70.
+- 69. The main objective of the project is to upscale the function of local RRMC in Caribbean municipalities to facilitate the adoption of risk reduction, preparedness and adaptation measures, and deliver climate services to the most vulnerable, communities.
+The RRMC acts as a local clearing house to produce quality comprehensive risk analysis, supports the effective flow and use of early warning information and climate scenarios to communities and sectors, and enhances risk-informed planning processes.
+This mechanism aims at strengthening local governments and communities to better prepare and respond to climatic events through multi-hazard, multi-sector and integrated approaches to address climate and disaster risk. - 70.
+In the three target countries, the project will address risks related to water resources management: in Cuba and Jamaica, the project will focus on a) sustainable water management to address drought related water shortages; and b) coastal erosion related to sea-level rise; in Jamaica and Dominican Republic, the project will address the risks related to river flooding and its effects on environment and livelihoods. - 71.
 The project builds on the Caribbean Risk Management Initiative (CRMI), a platform launched in 2004 by UNDP, which supported the Cuban model of Risk Reduction Management Centers (RRMC) and its transfer.